apache/flagon-useralejs/README.md

 ## License

 Apache Flagon UserALE.js is provided under Apache License version 2.0.
 See [LICENSE](https://github.com/apache/incubator-flagon-useralejs/blob/master/LICENSE) and [NOTICE](https://github.com/apache/incubator-flagon-useralejs/blob/master/NOTICE) files at MASTER for more details.

+## Disclaimer

+Apache Flagon is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator project.
+Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
+While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.

+A copy of this disclaimer can also be found in [UserALE's source repository](https://github.com/apache/incubator-flagon-useralejs/blob/master/DISCLAIMER).